-Many family businesses rely on their boards of directors to help them during succession planning; boards should understand the family dynamics at play during this planning process so that they are aware of how to navigate complexities that emerge.
-Here, we share our top five considerations when involving the board in succession planning.
+When planning for leadership succession, many family businesses rely on their boards of directors to help them.
+It’s important that the board members understand the family dynamics at play during this planning process so that they are aware of how to navigate any complexities that may emerge.
+Here, we review five ways a board can help a family business ensure a smooth and successful succession event.

 Help the Current Owners Think Through How They Extricate Themselves from Their Role